sebadima/bittercrm/README.md

    python server.py &

-   but do not forget the ampersand '&' at the end of command
+   do not forget the ampersand '&' at the end of command

    press return.